 Writing and research are never just about getting words on the page.
-They’re about thinking, feeling, and making sense of what you know—and sometimes, that process gets tangled in fear, uncertainty, or exhaustion.
+They’re about thinking, feeling, and making sense of what you know.
+But sometimes that process gets tangled in fear, uncertainty, or exhaustion.
 If you’ve ever stared at a blank page and felt like it was staring back, you’re not alone.

 This guide is here to help you move from stuck to structured.
 Not by forcing yourself to write harder, but by understanding what’s actually getting in your way and shifting how you engage with your work.